 Recognizing this beard type begins with texture and touch.
 When you run your fingers through your beard, coarse hair feels thick, firm, and slightly rigid.
 It tends to hold its shape, resisting the easy movement you’d notice in softer beard types.

-- First, pinch a strand between your fingertips — if it feels sturdy or wiry, it’s likely coarse.
+- The Pinch Test: Pinch a strand between your fingertips — if it feels sturdy or wiry, it’s likely coarse.

-- Second, comb through your beard slowly.
+- The Comb Test: Comb through your beard slowly.
 If your comb meets resistance or snags easily, your beard hair has a larger diameter.

-- Third, pay attention after washing — coarse beard hair often dries faster than finer hair because the individual strands don't hold as much water.
+- The Drying Test: Pay attention after washing — coarse beard hair often dries faster than finer hair because the individual strands don’t hold as much water.

 Common Coarse Beard Challenges